Creamed Chipped Beef is an easy, frugal comfort food dinner recipe, with a creamy bechamel sauce and chipped beef, served over golden crunchy toast.

 - When all of the milk is added, continue stirring until the sauce thickens.
 You're looking for a thick gravy texture.

-- Stir in roast beef.
-Add salt and pepper to taste.
-Continue cooking for 1-2 minutes until roast beef is heated through.
+- Stir in beef and salt and pepper to taste.
+Continue cooking for 1-2 minutes, until roast beef is heated through.

 Never Miss a Thing!